Snowflake-Labs/schemachange/README.md

 ### Private Key Authentication

-External browser authentication can be selected by supplying `snowflake_jwt` as your authenticator.
-The filepath to a Snowflake user-encrypted private key must be supplied as `private-key` in the [connections.toml](#connectionstoml-file) file.
+Private key authentication can be selected by supplying `snowflake_jwt` as your authenticator.
+The filepath to a Snowflake user-encrypted private key must be supplied as `private_key_file` in the [connections.toml](#connectionstoml-file) file.
 If the private key file is password protected, supply the password as `private_key_file_pwd` in the [connections.toml](#connectionstoml-file) file.
 If the variable is not set, the Snowflake Python connector will assume the private key is not encrypted.